Healthplan Spain

 Conclusion

-Bringing your parents to Spain in 2025 is entirely possible—but the correct legal route depends on your own nationality and residency status.
+Bringing your parents to Spain in 2025 is entirely possible — but the correct legal route depends on your nationality and residency status.
 Each path has distinct benefits and documentation requirements.
-Whether through family reunification, EU family residency, or the arraigo process, Spain offers multiple avenues to reunite with loved ones—if you prepare properly.
+Whether through family reunification, EU family residency, or the arraigo process, Spain offers multiple avenues to reunite with loved ones — if you prepare properly.
+With clear 2025 rules and stronger dependency criteria, applicants can now navigate the system more confidently.